medesto/annotation-guidelines/README.md

 # annotation-guidelines

-The guidelines have been moved to: https://github.com/medesto/temporal-work/blob/master/annotation-guidelines/Annotation_guidelines_time_expressions.pdf
+The guidelines for time expression annotation have been moved to: https://github.com/medesto/temporal-work/blob/master/annotation-guidelines/Annotation_guidelines_time_expressions.pdf

 Annotation guidelines for the MeDESTO project: